-- 6.1 New developments of multiple homes should make provision for informal public amenity space within their sites, as this is a priority for residents.
+6.1 New developments of multiple homes should make provision for informal public amenity space within their sites, as this is a priority for residents.
 This informal recreation space should have a rural character and should be combined with natural landscapes such as meadowland or orchards.
-Small 'doorstep' play spaces and play equipment should also be integrated. - 6.2 Opportunities should be sought to provide the following types of amenity space through new development, outside of the developments themselves where the community has identified a preferred location. - Informal recreation space contiguous with the existing Community Centre sports fields.
-This would help to maintain the 'green finger' which is important to village character (see fig.4). - New sports fields, increasing capacity beyond the existing Green and community centre fields, which are intensively used.
-This is a priority for the community. - New amenity spaces within the surrounding countryside, for example by opening historic orchards for public access and creating a community meadow next to the Guided bus way and future St Ives green cycle way (see also fig. 29). - New burial spaces, including a nondenomenational burial ground. - 6.3 Additional amenity space associated with any new developments to the south and east should as a priority be provided in the form of a buffer space between the existing village edge and the new developments.
+Small 'doorstep' play spaces and play equipment should also be integrated.

+6.2 Opportunities should be sought to provide amenity space through new development, outside of the developments themselves where this would meet community aspirations and help reinforce village character.
+These could include:

+Larger scale informal recreation space Additional sports fields to increase capacity in addition to the existing Green and community centre fields, which are intensively used.
+This is a priority for the community.

+• New publicly accessible green spaces within the countryside surrounding Over, for example by opening historic orchards for public access or creating community meadows.
+Consideration should be given to siting new publicly accessible green spaces in proximity to pedestrian, cycle and public transport links including the Guided Busway.

+6.3 Additional amenity space associated with any new developments to the south and east should as a priority be provided in the form of a buffer space between the existing village edge and the new developments.
 This is in order to avoid further extending the continuously built up area in the eastern half of the village and provide amenity space which is easily accessed from this area.